adlnet/xAPI-Spec/xAPI-Data.md

 the associated certificate chain.

 ##### <a name="2.6.s5"></a>LRS Requirements
-* <a name="2.6.s5.b1"></a>The LRS MUST reject requests to store Statements that contain malformed signatures, with HTTP 400.
+* <a name="2.6.s5.b1"></a>The LRS MUST reject requests to store Statements that contain malformed signatures, with `400 Bad Request`.
 * <a name="2.6.s5.b2"></a>The LRS SHOULD include a message in the response of a rejected statement.
 * <a name="2.6.s5.b3"></a>In order to verify signatures are well formed, the LRS MUST do the following:
     * <a name="2.6.s5.b3.b1"></a>Decode the JWS signature, and load the signed serialization of the Statement from the JWS signature payload.
-    * <a name="2.6.s5.b3.b2"></a>Validate that the "original" Statement is logically equivalent to the received Statement.
+    * <a name="2.6.s5.b3.b2"></a>Validate that the original Statement is logically equivalent to the received Statement.
     See [Statement comparision requirements](statement-comparision-requirements).
     * <a name="2.6.s5.b3.b3"></a>If the JWS header includes an X.509 certificate, validate the signature against that certificate as defined in JWS.
-    * <a name="2.6.s5.b3.b4"></a>Validate that the Signature Requirements outlined above have been met.
+    * <a name="2.6.s5.b3.b4"></a>Validate that the signature requirements outlined above have been met.

 __Note:__ The step of validating against the included X.509 certificate is intended as a way to catch mistakes in the signature, not as a security measure.
 The steps to authenticate